-If the person one is talking to is a reporter, remember that no matter what one says he is likely to print things the way he wishes or sees them, and if the person is an official he may, through one’s indiscretion or carelessness, get an entirely prejudiced idea of the Faith which can do it a lot of harm and undo the painstaking efforts of the local Bahá’ís and older pioneers.
+If the person one is talking to is a reporter, remember that no matter what one says he is likely to print things the way he wishes or sees them, and if the person is an official he may, through ones indiscretion or carelessness, get an entirely prejudiced idea of the Faith which can do it a lot of harm and undo the painstaking efforts of the local Bahá’ís and older pioneers.
 If the travelling teacher or pioneer decides to write an article on the Faith for publication, he should remember it must first be submitted to a proper Bahá’í body for approval.
 Through precautions such as these we can protect the Cause at the same time as we promote it.

 In connection with publicizing the Faith it should be borne in mind that the “Bahá’í Faith” is the correct term to use and not “Bahá’í World Faith”.
 The Universal House of Justice, in a letter to a National Spiritual Assembly written in 1967, made this quite clear, stating that: “The designation ‘The Bahá’í Faith’ is more dignified and is preferable.
 Any adjective added to this name tends to a diminution of its

-stature and might be taken to mean there are other ‘Bahá’í Faiths’. …”
+stature and might be taken to mean there are other ‘Bahá’í Faiths’.”

 It is extremely important, as already pointed out, for the Bahá’ís to avoid “confrontations” with other people on the Faith.
 If a violent attack on it is made, one can rise to defend it in a meeting or to correct a flagrant misstatement of facts in the press.
 But to seek out the followers of other religions, or their priests, and attempt to argue it out, and demonstrate that Bahá’u’lláh and His teachings are right, is not proper and can do nothing but harm.
-Likewise to frequent mosques and churches in order to argue and debate with others regarding our teachings is certainly wrong; such acts, far from creating goodwill towards the Bahá’ís and the Message of Bahá’u’lláh stir up trouble, alienate people, and prejudice them against us, not only temporarily, but in villages for many years to come.
+Likewise to frequent mosques and churches in order to argue and debate with others regarding our teachings is certainly wrong; such acts, far from creating goodwill towards the Bahá’ís and the Message of Bahá’u’lláh, stir up trouble, alienate people, and prejudice them against us, not only temporarily, but in villages for many years to come.

 Another point to be borne in mind is that in this age of abbreviations, when increasingly so much is being reduced to a kind of verbal shorthand, and initials are taking the place of words, we Bahá’ís seem to have fallen into this same bad habit and glibly refer to the nsa, itc, cbc, ntc, rtc, av and Lord knows what!
-Although some Bahá’ís may know what all this stands for, some of us do not, and certainly people in other countries do not, for the Spanish or French or Swahili for “nsa” would be entirely different and no one could dream it meant “National Spiritual Assembly”, the highest body of a community of Bahá’u’lláh’s followers in any given area.
+Although some Bahá’ís may know what all this stands for, some of us do not, and certainly people in other countries do not, for the Spanish, French or Swahili for “nsa” would be entirely different and no one could dream it meant “National Spiritual Assembly”, the highest body of a community of Bahá’u’lláh’s followers in any given area.
 If it is confusing (not to mention unnecessary and undignified) for Bahá’ís themselves to hear all these abbreviations, they mean nothing at all to non-Bahá’ís and it is both rude and irritating to other people for us to constantly refer to things in a kind of code, more particularly so as we would like them to know what our Bahá’í institutions are